amymargo/Spell-Check/readme.md

 The current implementation perfectly address the requirement for exact case matching of proper nouns in the dictionary.
 Memory usage could be a concern for extremely large dictionaries since the dictionary is loaded into memory in its entirety.
-In addition, for searches that are not case sensitive, we use linear search because of the way dictionary is sorted with capitalizations, so that might increase the run-time.
 Performance optimization was not a primary focus, and for massive datasets or very large directory structures, the program might exhibit latency.

 Testing: